lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## RSA-OAEP Parameters {#sect-rsaoaep-params}

-Use of RSA-OAEP [RFC8017] within `id-MLKEM768-RSA2048-HMAC-SHA256`, `id-MLKEM768-RSA3072-HMAC-SHA256`, and `id-MLKEM768-RSA4096-HMAC-SHA256` requires additional specification.
+Use of RSA-OAEP [RFC8017] requires additional specification.

 A quick note on the choice of RSA-OAEP as the supported RSA encryption primitive.
 RSA-KEM [RFC5990] is cryptographically robust and is more straightforward to work with, but it has fairly limited adoption and therefore is of limited value as a PQ migration mechanism.
 Also, while RSA-PKCS#1v1.5 [RFC8017] is still widely used, it is hard to make secure and no longer FIPS-approved as of the end of 2023 [SP800-131Ar2], so it is of limited forwards value.
 This leaves RSA-OAEP [RFC8017] as the remaining choice.
 See {{sec-rationale}} for further discussion of algorithm choices.

 The RSA component keys MUST be generated at the 2048-bit, 3072-bit, 4096-bit key sizes levels respectively (up to small differences such as dropping leading zeros); intermediate sizes are not acceptable

-As with the other Composite ML-KEM algorithms, when `id-MLKEM768-RSA2048-HMAC-SHA256`, `id-MLKEM768-RSA3072-HMAC-SHA256`, or `id-MLKEM-RSA4096` FIXME!! is used in an AlgorithmIdentifier, the parameters MUST be absent.
-The RSA-OAEP SHALL be instantiated with the following hard-coded parameters which are the same for the 2048, 3072 and 4096 bit security levels.
+As with the other Composite ML-KEM algorithms, when a Composite ML-KEM algorithm using RSA-OAEP as the traditional component is used in an AlgorithmIdentifier, the AlgorithmIdentifier parameters MUST be absent.
+The RSA-OAEP primitive SHALL be instantiated with the following hard-coded parameters which are the same for the 2048, 3072 and 4096 bit security levels.

 | RSAES-OAEP-params           | Value                       |
 | ----------------------      | ---------------             |